 \section{Conclusion}

-In this article, we present the first comprehensive review of the most notable works to date on deep learning based multi-document summarization.
-We propose a taxonomy scheme for organizing and clustering existing publications and devise the network design strategies based on the state-of-the-art methods.
-Furthermore, we also provide an overview of the existing multi-document objective functions, evaluation metrics and datasets.
-Additionally, some of the most pressing open problems and promising future extensions are also discussed in this survey.
-We hope this survey can provide readers with a comprehensive understanding of the key aspects of the multi-document summarization task, clarify the most notable advances, and shed some light on future studies. \begin{spacing}{0.5}
+In this article, we have presented the first comprehensive review of the most notable works to date on deep learning based multi-document summarization (MDS).
+We propose a taxonomy for organizing and clustering existing publications and devise the network design strategies based on the state-of-the-art methods.
+We also provide an overview of the existing multi-document objective functions, evaluation metrics and datasets, and discuss some of the most pressing open problems and promising future extensions in MDS research.
+We hope this survey provides readers with a comprehensive understanding of the key aspects of the MDS tasks, clarifies the most notable advances, and sheds light on future studies. \begin{spacing}{0.5}

 \end{spacing}